23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Need a deep dive into Savannah’s 270 years of history?
 Spend time perusing the Savannah History Museum in Tricentennial Park.
 Located in the former central railway passenger shed, the museum is home to over 10,000 artifacts covering from 1733 to today and is one of the city’s most popular family-friendly activities.

-After your museum visit, head outside to check out Battlefield Memorial Park.
+After your museum visit, we recommend heading outside to check out Battlefield Memorial Park.
 Located across from the museum, the park commemorates the site of the Battle of Savannah during the American Revolutionary War.

 Bonaventure Cemetery

-If you’ve got extra time in Savannah, take the 15-minute drive east to Bonaventure Cemetery.
+If you’ve got extra time in Savannah, we recommend taking the 15-minute drive east to Bonaventure Cemetery.
 Dating back to 1846, Bonaventure Cemetery is one of the city’s oldest burial grounds.
 The cemetery is famed for its natural beauty and attractive Victorian monuments.

 Bonaventure Cemetery